fyookball/ChainBet/MULTIPLAYER.md

 The ideal solution has the following properties:

-1. It does not allow cheating via collusion, even against an attacker controlling all adverseries.
+1. It does not allow cheating via collusion, even against an attacker controlling a majority (or even all) of the adverseries.
 2. It protects an honest participant from losing money, even if a dishonest participant acts irrationally.

-This protocol meets those 2 ideals, although it does have the cost of requiring a security deposit of a multiple (N) of the bet amount, where N is the number of participants.
+This protocol approaches those ideals, although it does have the cost of requiring a security deposit of a multiple (N) of the bet amount, where N is the number of participants.
 It may be possible to create a different scheme that meets the ideals and has a lower security deposit, but at the cost of added complexity, time, and multiple rounds.
 We will not explore such a scheme here.

 ## Multilock

 We draw our initial inspiration from a multilock idea originally proposed by Kumaresan and Bentov<sup>1</sup>, which offers the principle of  jointly locking coins for fair exchange.
 Their proposal calls for a protocol change, using the leaves of the Merkle root to obtain a transaction ID even if transaction is unsigned.

 However, a protocol change is not necessary for our purposes.
-We can build our solution simply by applying the correct tiering of transactions and time locks.
+We can build a workable solution simply by applying the correct tiering of transactions and time locks.

 ## Scheme